PostHog/posthog.com/contents/docs/privacy/ad-blockers.md

 `https://us.i.posthog.com/capture`
 `https://eu.i.posthog.com/capture`

-PostHog provides other tools unrelated to event reporting and analytics, and these can be vital to workings of the sites which rely on them.
+PostHog provides other tools unrelated to event reporting and analytics.
+These can be vital to the sites which rely on them.
 You **should not block** these endpoints, at risk of breaking site functionality:

 `https://us.i.posthog.com/decide`
 `https://eu.i.posthog.com/decide`